lukereding/book_notes/guides_for/leading_a_team.md

 #### Ensure people understand what success looks like

 You can't expect a guest in your house to find the light switch by groping around in the dark without a flashlight.
-Likewise, you can't expect your people tom magically alight upon the correcting working behavior without passing them some sort of torch so that they can start to see the outlines of things and what 'winning' looks like.
+Likewise, you can't expect your people to magically alight upon the correcting working behavior without passing them some sort of torch so that they can start to see the outlines of things and what 'winning' looks like.

 In many ways, this a reframing of some of the guidelines below but I find it useful nonetheless.
 When I led the TVL team my second semester, I started by giving a presentation and one slide that looked like this: